Kinder Forms and Notices

 2020 Parent Handbook

 The Vermont Primary School designated Boundary Map does not apply to students enrolling in the Vermont Primary School Kindergarten.
-Please contact the school directly if you are applying for the Three or Four Year Old Kindergarten Program.
 This year we offer 2 Three Year Old Program Groups and 3 Four Year Old Program Groups.
 Please be aware that this timetable is subject to change each year.

 Our Program is play based.
 Children express themselves through play and all developmental areas grow.

 Children learn more effectively in programs that provide a stimulating, responsive and nurturing environment, and that acknowledge children as individuals who approach life and learning in different ways.

 Early education bridges the gap between home learning and school based learning – we strive to provide the opportunity to develop creativity, independence and positive self esteem in a warm, supportive environment.

 Kindergarten is a beautiful time in a child's life.

 Our Kindergarten Philosophy is eclectic and borrows from many researchers and early childhood specialists.

 We offer hands-on learning through imaginative areas set up within the Kindergarten.